INCOME TAX ISSUES

 (2) The maximum amount of debt relief income that can be forgiven is $500,000 for couples filing jointly and $250,000 for individual filers; and

-In California, purchase money home loans are considered nonrecourse because lenders are prohibited from seeking a deficiency judgment against the borrower after a foreclosure sale of real property that secures a purchase money loan.
+In California, for foreclosure purposes, purchase money home loans used to initially acquire a home are considered nonrecourse because lenders are prohibited from seeking a deficiency judgment against the borrower after a foreclosure sale of real property that secures a purchase money loan.
 CCP §580.
+A subsequent refinancing of the loan would result in its not being a purchase money mortgage and would be a recourse debt.
 A loan is nonrecourse if the lender's only remedy in case of default is to repossess the secured property (because the lender cannot reach the borrower's other assets to satisfy any shortfall).
 Under these circumstances, the unpaid principal balance of the mortgage is not seen as being "forgiven" or "cancelled" and does not cause the borrower to have cancellation of indebtedness income.
 Treas Reg §1.1001-2(a)(4)(i) and (c), Examples 7-8; IRS Letter Ruling 9302001.
 Thus, there would be no debt foregiveness in California for those who had used purchase money indebtedness to acquire or substantially improve a principal residence.
-Such homeowners would not have cancellation of indebtedness income to exclude because their loans were considered nonrecourse in the first place. ( Source: http://ceb.com/lawalerts/reflectionsloanforeclosures.asp?WT.mc_id=la_4415 Continuig Education of the Bar website )
+Such homeowners would not have cancellation of indebtedness income to exclude because their loans were considered nonrecourse in the first place.

-The following comes from the California Franchise Tax Board website relating to taxation of foreclosed property and also applys to short sales :
+For foreclosures, The following comes from the California Franchise Tax Board website :

 "If the bank forecloses on a non-recourse mortgage, then the homeowner is treated as having sold the home for the amount of the outstanding debt.
 The difference between the outstanding debt and the homeowner's adjusted basis in the house is considered a gain or loss on the sale of the home.
 If the home is the taxpayer's principal residence, where they have lived for at least two of the past five years, the gain may be eligible for the gain exclusion on the sale of a principal residence.
 If the foreclosure results in a loss, the loss may not be taken since it resulted from the sale of a principal residence."